Viatical Settlement New York

 How do life settlements work?

-• A life settlement is a transaction that occurs when an individual over 75 sells a life insurance policy to a settlement provider for cash, usually yielding considerably more than the policy’s surrender value.
+• A life settlement is a transaction where the main qualifier is age instead of health.
+A life settlement occurs when an individual over 75 sells a life insurance policy to a settlement provider for cash, usually yielding considerably more than the policy’s surrender value.

 • The size of a life settlement payout is mostly determined by the policyholder’s health status and the premium payments of the policy.
 The money from selling life insurance policies can be used to finance long-term care, medical procedures, travel, or family events.

 • Many people are unaware they can sell their life insurance policy for cash.
-When a policy becomes too expensive or unnecessary, the owner typically lets it lapse without knowing there is another option—the life settlement market.
+When a policy becomes too expensive or unnecessary, the owner typically lets it lapse without knowing there is another option, the life settlement market.

 Not sure if a viatical settlement is right for you?
 Here are some other options to consider